Río Tinto Greenway

 History of the Railway

-The line was inaugurated in 1875, following the course of the Tinto River all the way to Huelva.
-There, the company built the spectacular maritime loading dock in the Huelva estuary, a dock still preserved as an industrial heritage monument.
-From Niebla to Huelva, the tracks ran parallel to those of the Sevilla-Huelva Railway, crossing at San Juan del Puerto with another mining railway that went up to the Buitrón mines.
-On its eastern side, the Rio Tinto train had branches to Zalamea (where it connected with the Buitrón Railway) and to Nerva, where it linked up with other mining lines to Seville, forming part of a complex network of narrow-gauge mining lines.
+The line was inaugurated in 1875, running alongside the Río Tinto for its entire length to Huelva, where the company built its spectacular loading pier on the Odiel estuary – a remarkable structure still standing today as an industrial heritage landmark.
+From Niebla to Huelva the railway ran parallel to the Seville–Huelva line, crossing at San Juan del Puerto with another mining railway, the line up to the Buitrón mines.
+At its eastern end, the Río Tinto railway had branches to Zalamea (where it connected with the Buitrón line) and to Nerva, which linked with other mining lines extending as far as Seville, forming part of a complex network of narrow-gauge mineral railways.